Before the Bell: What every Canadian investor needs to know today

 Takata Corp., the Japanese company facing billions in liabilities stemming from its defective air bag inflators, is preparing to file for bankruptcy as early as next week as it works towards a deal for financial backing from U.S. auto parts maker Key Safety Systems Inc, sources said on Thursday.
 Takata, one of the world’s biggest automotive suppliers, has been working for months to complete a deal with Key Safety.
 A person briefed on the matter told Reuters Key was expected to acquire Takata assets as part of a restructuring in bankruptcy.

 Mining giant BHP on Friday named successful packaging executive Ken MacKenzie as its next chairman, handing him the job of tackling calls to dump its oil business and overhaul the board MacKenzie, 53, succeeds Jac Nasser as of Sept.
 1 at a time when the world’s biggest miner is being challenged by activist shareholders to revamp its structure and improve returns.
+Its shares rose 1.13 per cent in premarket trading.

 Fiat Chrysler does not expect its diesel woes in the United States to have an impact on its business targets to 2018, the carmaker’s Chief Executive Sergio Marchionne said on Friday.
 In May, the U.S. Justice Department sued Fiat Chrysler, accusing the Italian-American automaker of illegally using software to bypass emission controls in 104,000 diesel vehicles sold since 2014, in a move that could potentially lead to heavy fines.